Access to all the key tools, technology, and training that you will need to build your designs.

-The Machine Workshop is open every weekday afternoon from 1:00pm - 4:30pm.
-During busy parts of the semester these times may be extended as needed.
+The Machine Workshop is open Monday through Thursday from 1:00pm - 5:00pm during Semester 1 & 2 to students that have completed Level 1&2 Inductions.
+During busy parts of the semester these times may be extended.

 Have you done your Level 0 & 1 inductions yet?
 Complete them at the Training Center.